 General Requirements.
-Starting January 1, 2024, fleet owners must add ZEVs to their California fleet as specified by the following schedules:
+Beginning January 1, 2024, fleet owners must purchase ZEVs, or NZEVs as specified in section 2013(f), for their California fleet as specified by the following schedules in subsections (1), (2), and (3) below.
+The fleet owner may alternately elect to comply with the ZEV Milestones Option commencing with title 13, CCR section 2015.2 as described in section 2013(e).
+Renewing a vehicle lease for a VIN already in the California fleet shall be considered a continuation of the vehicle’s ownership and shall not be considered a new purchase.

 Agencies in Non-Designated Counties.
-For a state or local government agency whose jurisdiction is not in a designated low population county:
+For a State or local government agency whose jurisdiction is not in a designated low population county, and with 11 or more vehicles in the California fleet, as specified in section 2013(k):

-Starting January 1, 2024, 50 percent of the total number of vehicle additions to the California fleet in each calendar year must be ZEVs; and
+Starting January 1, 2024, 50 percent of the total number of vehicle purchases for the California fleet in each calendar year must be ZEVs; and

-Starting January 1, 2027, 100 percent of the total number of vehicle additions to the California fleet in each calendar year must be ZEVs.
+Starting January 1, 2027, 100 percent of the total number of vehicle purchases for the California fleet in each calendar year must be ZEVs.

-Agencies in Designated Counties.
-For a state or local government agency whose jurisdiction is solely in a designated low population county:
+Agencies in Designated Counties and Small Fleets.
+For a State or local government agency whose jurisdiction is solely in a designated low population county, or with ten or fewer vehicles in the California fleet, as specified in section 2013(k):

-Starting January 1, 2027, 100 percent of the total number of vehicle additions to the California fleet in each calendar year must be ZEVs.
+Starting January 1, 2027, 100 percent of the total number of vehicle purchases for the California fleet in each calendar year must be ZEVs.

 Agencies with Split Jurisdictions or Service Areas.
-A state or local government agency whose jurisdiction or service area is split between a designated low population county and a non-designated county with at least 90 percent of the service area in the designated low population county must meet the requirements of section 2013(d)(2)(A).
+A State or local government agency whose jurisdiction or service area is split between a designated low population county and a non-designated county with at least 90 percent of the service area in the designated low population county must meet the requirements specified in section 2013(d)(2)(A).

+ZEV Milestones Option Flexibility.
+Until January 1, 2030, in lieu of complying with the general requirements specified in section 2013(d), fleet owners may instead elect to permanently comply with the ZEV Milestones Option of title 13, CCR section 2015.2.
+If choosing to use this option, fleet owners must comply with all of the requirements otherwise applicable to federal government fleets specified in title 13, CCR sections 2015, 2015.2, 2015.3, 2015.4, 2015.5, and 2015.6.
+The fleet owner must also report their intention to use this option as specified in section 2013.2(c)(1)(I).
+After electing this option, fleet owners are no longer subject to and may not switch back to the State or wlocal government fleet requirements specified in sections 2013, 2013.1, 2013.2, 2013.3, and 2013.4.

 NZEV Flexibility.
-Until January 1, 2035, additions of a new or used NZEV may optionally be made in lieu of ZEV additions if no new ZEV of the same weight class and configuration are available per section 2013.1(d).
+NZEVs with a 2035 model year or older are counted the same as ZEVs for the purpose of complying with the ZEV purchase requirements specified in section 2013(d).

 Rounding.
-If the calculated required minimum number of ZEV additions as set forth in section 2013(d) does not result in a whole number, then use the “standard rounding convention” as defined in section 2013(b).
+If the calculated required minimum number of ZEV purchases as set forth in section 2013(d) does not result in a whole number, then use the “standard rounding convention” as defined in section 2013(b).

 ZEV Accounting.
-Each ZEV or NZEV may be counted only once as long as the vehicle remains in the fleet to count towards compliance with the ZEV addition requirement for a given calendar year.
+Each ZEV may be counted only once as long as the vehicle remains in the fleet to count towards compliance with the ZEV purchase requirement for a given calendar year.

-Early or Excess ZEV Additions.
-ZEV additions to the California fleet made before the deadlines or in excess of the amounts required in section 2013(d) count towards future ZEV addition requirements as long as the ZEV is still active in the fleet.
-Each early or excess ZEV addition counts toward a future requirement only once per the accounting requirements in section 2013(g).
+Early ZEV Purchases.
+ZEV purchases for the California fleet made before the deadlines or in excess of the amounts required in section 2013(d) count towards future ZEV purchase requirements as long as the ZEV is still active in the fleet.
+Each early or excess ZEV purchase counts toward a future requirement only once per the accounting requirements in section 2013(h).